 You already have it – even though you might not think it…

-Just as our written signatures all vary, so does the handling of a paint brush, favourite colour palettes and the subjects we choose to paint.
+Just as our written signatures all vary, so does the handling of a paintbrush, favorite colour palettes and the subjects we choose to paint.

-If you look at some student successes with one of my previous Cherry tutorials, it is clear to see everyone’s unique style coming through, even though the starting point, step-by-step instruction and reference image were exactly the same for everyone.
+If you look at some student success with one of my previous Cherry tutorials, it is clear to see everyone’s unique style coming through, even though the starting point, step-by-step instruction, and reference image were exactly the same for everyone.

 However, these individual qualities are not set in stone, both new artistic techniques and life experiences shape our interests, outlook and style of work.

 Artists should continually grow, so don’t become too precious about your paintings, experimenting with different mediums and techniques might put you into unknown artistic territory that could shape your next piece.